Habernet/Liri/README.md

 ```
 npm i
 ```
-5. Verify you have the modules installed by looking at the node_modules folder
+5. Verify you have the modules installed by looking at the node_modules folder :open_file_folder:
-// Gif here